Radiohead OK Computer

 1990s Album Reviews

-Because I was a teenager through the 1990s, my relationship with the decade’s music is a little different; I’d probably appreciate bands like Oasis and Nirvana more if I wasn’t saturated with them.
+Because I was a teenager through the 1990s, my relationship with the decade’s music differs from other decades.
+I’d probably appreciate bands like Oasis and Nirvana more if I wasn’t saturated with them.
 I also think that mainstream rock largely ran out of steam, and the most interesting music is on the fringes or in other genres.

-The advent of the Compact Disc was also problematic – CDs allowed for longer running times, but often 40 minutes is the optimum running time for an album.
+The advent of the compact disc was also problematic.
+CDs allowed longer running times, but often 40 minutes is the optimum running time for an album.
 Many albums in the early 1990s dragged on for over an hour.

 Major acts that I enjoy and plan to review include Beck, Massive Attack, PJ Harvey, and The Flaming Lips.